Data visualization is a graphical representation of information and data. It helps businesses quickly view performance insight.

 To better understand their business and KPIs, enterprises can drill down into data and view the data sources.

-This solution assists in the definition of data associations without the use of SQL by using a straightforward proprietary modeling language.
+This solution uses a straightforward proprietary modeling language to assist in defining data associations without SQL.
 Regardless of technical skill levels, it supports data accessibility and literacy.

 Features of Looker.